 Pests on Longevity Gynura

 The general assessment is that the plant is mostly pest-free.
 We did have a few bug issues and occasional slug munch, but in general, there were no serious pests.
-However, they didn’t thrive indoors over the winter, and ended up with some green aphids on the leaves that were hard to get rid on.
+However, they didn’t thrive indoors over the winter, and ended up with some green aphids on the leaves that were hard to control.

 Longevity versus Regular Spinach